galaxyproject/training-material/topics/phage-annotation-pipeline/tutorials/annotation-in-apollo/tutorial.md

 ##### 1. NT (Nucleotide) database

 Megablast is run against a copy of NCBI’s NT database.
-Hovering over a hit segment will show where in the target genome the region aligns.
+Hovering over a hit segment will show where in the target genome the region aligns. *Look into the functional flow used for the exact setting (such as the Dice value cutoff when displaying the results) to better interpret the results.*

 ![](../../images/annotation-in-apollo-screenshots/3_blast_nt.png)

 ##### 2. NR (non-redundant) protein database

-BLASTp is run against three databases (in the current PAP iteration):
+BLASTp is run against three databases (in the most recent PAP iteration, after PAP Functional Workflow v2020.07):

 > * CPT’s Canonical Phage database, a select collection of high-quality and well-studied representative phage proteomes
 > * SwissProt (curated from UniProt)
-> * TrEMBL (from UniProt)
-> * nr (from NCBI)
+> * nr (from NCBI). *Note this database only include viruses that infect baceria.*

 These databases offer insight into possible names and functionalities for the phage proteins being analyzed.
-An example from TrEMBL can be seen below.
+An example of the BLAST track can be seen below.

 ![](../../images/annotation-in-apollo-screenshots/4_blast_trembl.png)

-Apollo details similarities between the query/novel protein and the homologs by the saturation of the color of the evidence tracks.
-The more saturated the color of the track, the greater the similarity between the two proteins.

 ### Phage Analyses